Above all: reliable, secure energy at the best price for consumers

 The AEMC’s Reliability Panel determines standards and some of the guidelines for maintaining a secure and reliable power system, as well as reviewing, monitoring and reporting on system performance.
 The Panel is comprised of members who represent a range of participants in the national electricity market, including the Australian Energy Market Operator (AEMO), generators, network businesses, consumers and large end users.

 In March 2017 the Panel published the draft report for its annual review of the performance of the power system.
-In April 2017 the Panel will start its four yearly review of the reliability standard and settings.
+Also in March, the Panel started its four yearly review of the reliability standard and settings.

 Effective integration of emissions reduction policy